ltw-webdev-1/curriculum/using-markbot.md

     before: |
       After forking, clone the repository to your computer by clicking the GitHub Desktop button.

-      *You don’t have to make the `gh-pages` branch because that’s already done.*
+      *You don’t have to set this repo up as a hosted website because that’s already done.*

       ![](clone.jpg)